Columbo post.

 As many people reading this blog are probably aware, the American detective series Columbo became a smash hit in Japan very soon after its original broadcast.
 The series began airing on NHK in 1972, and was broadcast regularly until 1981 and then sporadically throughout the 1980s and later, remaining popular today.
 Columbo was voiced by Asao Koike until his death in 1985, at which time the role was taken over by Taro Ishida.

-The Japanese dub of Columbo is one of Hirata's two voice acting roles.
+The Japanese dub of Columbo is one of Hirata's two dubbing gigs.
 The other was a 1968 French/Italian/Mexican production called Le Rapace (known in English as Birds of Prey, released in Japan as ベラクルスの男 [Man of Vera Cruz]).
 Hirata dubs the lead role, originally played by Lino Ventura.
-I would love to make a separate post about Le Rapace, but I don't think there's enough info about it to constitute its own post.
-The dub was made for a broadcast of the film on Nippon Television sometime in November 1974, and I doubt it ever received a home media release.
-There are some VHS tapes for sale or rental online, but they're all subbed, not dubbed.
-I actually watched the film for research purposes (in the original French and Spanish, with English subtitles) and it was surprisingly good.
+The dub was made for the "Wednesday Roadshow" timeslot on NTV and was aired on December 13th, 1972.
+I actually watched the film for research purposes (in its original French and Spanish, with English subtitles) and it was quite good.
 Ventura's character is a French hitman who arrives in Mexico to carry out a political assassination, and as he doesn't speak Spanish, he has no lines for the first fifteen minutes of the film.
 It's not the kind of thing I typically watch, but it was interesting.
+I do wonder why he dubbed this film specifically.
+Given that it was his only other dubbing role outside of Columbo, I would hazard a guess that personal interest in the film was involved in some capacity.

 It's surprising to me that these two things were Hirata's only voice acting roles.
-In my opinion he had a very recognizable, distinctive voice and manner of speaking, but I admit some bias there due to having seen nearly 100 of his films at this point.
+In my opinion he had a very recognizable, distinctive voice and manner of speaking, but I admit some bias there due to the amount of his films that I've seen.
+It is worth mentioning that he would have had ample experience dubbing his own roles, since audio was often not recorded on-set in movies of this era and was dubbed in in post, but these are the only examples where he dubs somebody else.

 I'm creating a new tag for voice acting/dubbing in the hopes that I might turn up that dub of Le Rapace (or anything else) in the future.